ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 \subsection{Constitutional Governance Overhead}

 Table~\ref{tab:governance} shows the per-stage cost of the governance pipeline.
-The 65\,ms forward pass dominates total latency.
-While this overhead is significant, it occurs only once per agent action (not per token), making it practical: a typical agent action involves hundreds of generated tokens ($\sim$5--20\,s), so the 65\,ms governance check adds $<$1.3\% overhead.
-A cascading design that pre-screens actions with a smaller model (e.g., 135M at 0.6\,ms) could reduce average latency further; this optimization is left for future work.
+The classification forward (332--556\,ms conservative, ${\sim}$220\,ms deploy-realistic) dominates total latency.
+While this overhead is significant, it occurs only once per agent action (not per token), making it practical: a typical agent action involves hundreds of generated tokens ($\sim$5--20\,s), so the governance check adds ${\sim}$2--11\% overhead.
+A cascade that pre-screens actions with a smaller \emph{vanilla} model---proposed as future work in v1 of this paper---is refuted by the small-model floor result (\S\ref{sec:smallmodel}): sub-billion vanilla probes miss 87--90\% of harmful prompts.
+The surviving latency-reduction paths are a \emph{distilled} tripwire head (future work) and the fusion safety head (\S\ref{sec:fusionhead}), which folds the verdict into the generation prefill at zero marginal forward cost.